foldda/rda/README.md

 <img src="docs/image/rda_logo.png" align="right" height="128">

 Recursive Delimited Array (RDA) is a plain-text data format for encoding structured data as text strings.
-It's a simple, delimiter-based encoding, similar to CSV, but supports multi-dimensional, more complex data structure compared to CSV.
+RDA uses a simple, delimiter-based encoding, similar to CSV, but supports encoding more complex data structure compared to CSV.

-An RDA-encoded string (an "RDA string"), has a "header" and a "payload" substring sections, where the header substring contains definition of all the string's encoding chars[^1], and the payload substring contains the encoded data elements.
-Such structure allows a parser program to configure itself by reading the header and can subsequently parse the string's payload content.
+An RDA-encoded string (an "RDA string"), has a "header" and a "payload" substring sections, where the header substring contains definition of the string's encoding chars definition[^1], and the payload substring contains the encoded data elements.
+Such structure allows a parser program to configure itself, dynamically by reading the header, and subsequently parse the string's payload content.

 [^1]: A more detailed explanation of RDA encoding rule is in [this repo's wiki](https://github.com/foldda/rda/wiki).